faberjs/faber-demo/README.md

 # Faber demo

-This is a demonstration boilerplate for testing the [Faber](https://github.com/faberjs/faber-cli).
+This is a demonstration boilerplate for testing [Faber.js](https://github.com/faberjs/faber-cli).

 ## Features